liorghub/SONiC/doc/ztp/inband_ztp.md

 Configuration tasks are defined with the corresponding plugin to be applied by ZTP service.
 Plugin can be config_db.json to apply, SW image to install or SNMP community string.
 ZTP allows to perform one or more configuration tasks.
 It also allow ordering of those tasks as defined in the ZTP json.

 DHCP option 67 (59 for DHCPv6) in the DHCP offer contains the url to the ZTP json.
 ZTP service will download the ZTP json, process it and execute the configuration tasks listed in it.
-Alternitively, ZTP can download a simple provisioning script and execute it.
+Alternatively, ZTP can download a simple provisioning script and execute it.
 DHCP option 239 (239 for DHCPv6) in the DHCP offer contains the url to the script.
 ZTP can also download minigraph xml or ACL json used by updategraph service.
 DHCP option 225 and 226 in the DHCP offer contains the url for those.

 The following CLI commands are used to manage ZTP service.